MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-relnotes-security.md

 # Release notes for Microsoft Edge Security Updates

 These release notes provide information about security fixes that are included in updates to Microsoft Edge Stable channel.

+## October 31, 2022

+Microsoft has released the latest **Microsoft Edge Stable Channel (Version 107.0.1418.26)**.
+This update contains a fix for [CVE-2022-3723](https://msrc.microsoft.com/update-guide/vulnerability/CVE-2022-3075), which has been reported by the Chromium team as having an exploit in the wild.
+For more information, see the [Security Update Guide](https://msrc.microsoft.com/update-guide).

+> [!NOTE]
+> Extended Stable channel has also been updated to 106.0.1370.61, which contains the fix.

 ## October 27, 2022